autodesk-platform-services/aps-aecdatamodel-samples/ProcurementDashboard.md

 ![Step 2](./images/projects.png)

-## Step 3: List all designs in a project
+## Step 3: List all elementgroups in a project

 This step uses `projectId`.
-Take note of the `designId` of the desired file (in this image, `House.rvt`).
-[See C# code](/Controllers/Designs.cs).
+Take note of the `elementGroupId` of the desired file (in this image, `House.rvt`).
+[See C# code](/Controllers/ElementGroups.cs).
-In case your design is not in the first response and you receive a cursor value different that `null`, you can copy and paste this value inside the cursor input and click List all designs button once more.
+In case your elementgroup is not in the first response and you receive a cursor value different that `null`, you can copy and paste this value inside the cursor input and click List all elementgroups button once more.

 ![Step 3](./images/designs.png)

 ## Step 4: Generate furniture procurement data in a specific level

-Use the `designId` from step 3.
+Use the `elementGroupId` from step 3.
 Click on generate schedule.
 You may adjust he `filter` field.
 [See C# code](/Controllers/Schedule.cs).
 In case your element is not in the first response and you receive a cursor value different that `null`, you can copy and paste this value inside the cursor input and click Generate Procurement button once more.

 ![Step 3](./images/furnitureprocurement.png)